dkz2r/python-intermediate-tool/episodes/02-creating-a-module.md

 :::::::::::::::::::::::::::::::::::::: questions

+- How do I create a Python module?
-- How do you write a lesson using R Markdown and `{sandpaper}`?
+- How do I import a local module into my code?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

-- Explain how to use markdown with the new lesson template
-- Demonstrate how to include pieces of code, figures, and nested challenge blocks
+- Create a Python module with multiple files
+- Import functions from a local module into a script

 ::::::::::::::::::::::::::::::::::::::::::::::::